ufal/nametag3/README.md

 ## How to Cite NameTag 3

-If you use this software, please give us credit by referencing **Straková & Straka (2025)**:
+If you use this software, please give us credit by referencing [**Straková & Straka (2025)**](https://arxiv.org/abs/2506.05949):

-Straková Jana, Straka Milan: *NameTag 3: A Tool and a Service for Multilingual/Multitagset NER.* In: Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume: System Demonstrations), 2025.
+Straková Jana, Straka Milan: [*NameTag 3: A Tool and a Service for Multilingual/Multitagset NER*](https://arxiv.org/abs/2506.05949).
+In: Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume: System Demonstrations), 2025.
 To appear.

 ```sh
 @inproceedings{strakova2025nametag,